 The Manitoba Centre for Health Policy carries out research on the health and well-being of Manitobans.
 Three main research areas include Deliverables, Research Collaboration and Individual Research Programs.

 Our researchers carry out research using the Repository under contract to the Manitoba Government through Manitoba Health, Seniors and Active Living and the Healthy Child Committee of Cabinet to provide analyses to support policy development or service planning.
 These studies usually take 2-3 years to complete and we publish 4-5 Deliverables (reports) annually.
-A list of the Deliverables completed under this 25+ year contract is available here:

 We will be publishing new deliverables soon: